TCM Tongue Analysis vs. Blood Tests: When to Use Each

 ❌ Explain “normal but feeling unwell” (functional issues)

-Appropriate use: Diagnosis, disease monitoring, medication management
+Appropriate use: Medical diagnosis, disease monitoring, biomarker quantification, and medication management

 Cost-Benefit Analysis: 5-Year Projection